nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useStateHistoryGetter.md

 ## Usage

-The implementation is like that useStateHistory, adding useStateGetter getter function.
+The implementation is like that _useStateHistory_, adding getter function of _useStateGetReset_.

-Please visit [useStateHistory](/useStateHistory) and [useStateGetter](/useStateGetter) examples to see how it works.
+Please visit [useStateHistory](/useStateHistory) and [useStateGetReset](/useStateGetReset) examples to see how it works.

 ## API